-- While they are in a plan file, users can click the File Attachments button to add, edit, or delete attachments for that plan file, using the Manage Attachments dialog. - The ManagePlanFileAttachments function can be used in any Axiom file to open the Browse Attachments dialog for a specified plan file.
+- · While they are in a plan file, users can click the File Attachments button to add, edit, or delete attachments for that plan file, using the Manage Attachments dialog. - The ManagePlanFileAttachments function can be used in any Axiom file to open the Browse Attachments dialog for a specified plan file.

-If you are using a form-enabled plan file in the Web Client, then by default users can manage attachments by using the File Attachments panel in the Web Client Task Bar.
+For form-enabled plan files, users can manage attachments by using the File Attachments panel in the task bar.
 Other form-specific features are also available.
 For more information, see the Axiom Forms and Dashboards Guide.